LarkspurCA/androidweardocs/demand.rst

     :scale: 40
     :align: right

-The Android Wear app demonstrates this core function for messages.
-When new email arrives, you swipe to the left to scroll through the demand icons, such as open, reply, and archive.
+When new email arrives for example, you swipe to the left to scroll through the demand icons, such as open, reply, and archive.
 You can create custom icons for your app as well.
 This section explains how to code your own wearable demand that handles a voice reply.

 First Android Wear Demand
 --------------------------

 If you have not already done so, :ref:`newapp`.
-The new project wizard in Android Studio beta creates a project with two main activities, one for the handheld device and another for the wearable.
+The new project wizard in Android Studio creates a project with two main activities, one for the handheld device and another for the wearable.
 To create your first demand, add code in the handheld activity only, located in the "mobile" branch of the project hierarchy.
-The software preinstalled on a wearable device or emulator handles the task of receiving and displaying notifications on the wearable.
+The software preinstalled on a wearable device or emulator handles the task of displaying notifications and handling demands on the wearable side.

 .. _dependencies:

 Add Build Dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Add a build dependency for the wearable support package to the build.gradle (Module:mobile) file in Gradle Scripts folder, if necessary.
+Add build dependencies for the wearable support package to the build.gradle (Module:mobile) file in Gradle Scripts folder, if necessary.

   .. code-block:: java

     dependencies {
       compile fileTree(dir: 'libs', include: ['*.jar'])
+      wearApp project(':wear')
+      compile 'com.android.support:appcompat-v7:21.+'
-      compile 'com.google.android.support:wearable:+'
+      compile 'com.google.android.gms:play-services:6.5.+'
     }

 Modify the Handheld Activity
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Your handheld activity creates a notification that includes a wearable action (demand).
-This action includes an intent that the wearable invokes when a user selects the demand, along with optional data such as a voice response from the user.
+Your handheld activity initiates the process by creating a notification that includes an action (demand).
+When a user views the notification and invokes the demand, the wearable broadcasts the demand to the handheld for processing.
 You build the notification with a hierarchy of objects, intent -> pending intent -> notification action -> wearable extender, and finally the notification itself.

-1. Create an Intent that defines the action that the handheld device should take in response to a wearable action (demand).
+1. Create an Intent that defines the action that the handheld device should take in response to a wearable demand.

    The Intent has the following parameters:

-   > The context of the activity, service, or broadcast receiver that is the intent target.
+   > The context of the activity, service, or broadcast receiver on the handheld that handles wearable demands.

-   > The name of the class that is the intent target.
+   > The name of the class on the handheld that receives wearable demands.

+   > A constant that specifies a demand action.

-   > An extra that provides intent details.
+   > An extra with details about the requested action.

-   > The type of action requested.

-   The following example shows how to create the intent for a reply.
+   The following example shows how to create an intent for a reply demand.
+The DemandIntentReceiver is defined later in :ref:`demandReceiver`.

   .. code-block:: java

-    String ACTION_DEMAND = "com.androidweardocs.ACTION_DEMAND";
+    public static final String ACTION_DEMAND = "com.androidweardocs.ACTION_DEMAND";
-    String EXTRA_MESSAGE = "com.androidweardocs.EXTRA_MESSAGE";
+    public static final String EXTRA_MESSAGE = "com.androidweardocs.EXTRA_MESSAGE";
+	public static final String EXTRA_VOICE_REPLY = "com.androidweardocs.EXTRA_VOICE_REPLY";

     Intent demandIntent = new Intent(this, DemandIntentReceiver.class)
       .putExtra(EXTRA_MESSAGE, “Reply selected.")